Reserved political positions: India

-India has seats in both houses of parliament, state assemblies, local municipal bodies and village-level institutions reserved for Scheduled Castes and Scheduled Tribes, better-known as Dalits and Adivasis respectively.
+India has seats in the lower house of parliament, state assemblies, local municipal bodies and village-level institutions reserved for Scheduled Castes and Scheduled Tribes, better-known as Dalits and Adivasis respectively.
 The election of Dalit and tribal candidates is by the general electorate.
 Out of 543 constituencies in India's parliament, a total of 131 seats (24.13%) are Reserved or blocked for Representatives from Scheduled Castes (84) and Scheduled Tribes (47) only.
+A new law in 2024, Nari Shakti Vandan Adhiniyam proposes 33% reserved seats for women in the parliament and legislative assemblies of India.
 This is different from separate electorate practiced in other countries.
-Many Indian states, like Kerala and Bihar, have parliamentary reserved seats for the Anglo-Indian community, as did the Lok Sabha until 2020.
+Many Indian states, like have had parliamentary reserved seats for the Anglo-Indian community.

 Iran

 Iran reserves a fixed number of seats in the Majlis for certain recognized non-Muslim ethnoreligious groups.
-To wit, two seats are reserved for the Christian Armenian community, and one seat each is reserved for the Assyrian and Chaldean Catholic, Jewish, and Zoroastrian communities.
+To wit, two seats are reserved for the Christian Armenian community, and one seat each is reserved for the Assyrians, Jewish, and Zoroastrian communities.